sabilashang/sabilashang/README.md

 # 👋 Hi, I’m Sabilashan Ganeshan

-An educator passionate about solving real-world problems through coding.
+An educator and a student passionate about solving real-world problems through coding.

 ### 👀 Interests:
 - Building applications for everyday tasks